Eventing: Olympic beginning

 Eventing competition that resembles the current three-day were first held in 1902, at the Championnat du Cheval d'Armes in France, and was introduced into the Olympic Games starting 1912 in Stockholm, Sweden.
 Dressage originally demonstrated the horse's ability to perform on the parade ground, where elegance and obedience were key.
 Cross-country began as a test of stamina, courage, and bravery over difficult terrain, important for a charger on long marches or if the horse was asked to carry a dispatch across country.
-The stadium jumping phase sought to prove the horse's continuing soundness and fitness after the difficult cross-country day.
+The show jumping phase sought to prove the horse's continuing soundness and fitness after the difficult cross-country day.

 The Olympic eventing competition was originally open only to male military officers in active duty, mounted only on military charges.
 In 1924, the event was open to male civilians, although non-commissioned Army officers could not participate in the Olympics until 1956.
 Women were first allowed to take part in 1964; equestrian sports are one of the few Olympic sports in which men and women compete against one another.